Classification theorems for operators preserving zeros in a strip: Extensions to Bargmann-Fock spaces

 \section{Extensions to Bargmann-Fock spaces}

-In the case that a strip preserver $T$ maps polynomials to polynomials, then it can be extended to transcendental entire functions in a straightforward way, which is stated below in Theorem \ref{entire-strip}.
+In the case that an operator maps polynomials to arbitrary entire functions, then an extension of the characterization of strip preservers can be applied, and the operator can be extended to act on transcendental entire functions, as we obtain below in Theorem \ref{entire-strip}.
 Extensions of Theorems \ref{stab-strip} and \ref{integral-shrink} are also stated (Theorems \ref{stab-strip-entire} and \ref{integral-shrink-entire}).
 We will work with the class $\SSS_\mu$ (or its image under a linear transformation) which has a characterization in terms of the Hadamard factorization similar to that for $\LP$.

 \begin{proposition}[\cite{korevaar}] A function $\varphi$ is in $\SSS_\mu$ if and only if $\varphi$ has the form

 for $\gamma\ge0$, where $c\in\CC$, $z_k\in\CC\setminus(H_1\cup H_2)$, and

 \end{proposition}